cgiliberto/notebooks/buddhism_tibetan.md

+Geshe Rabten and Wallace, A.B.
+1980. *The Life and Teaching of Geshe Rabten*.
+Allen & Unwin.

 Newland, G. 1993. *The Two Truths*.
 Snow Lion.

 Napper, E. 1989. *Dependent-Arising and Emptiness: A Tibetan Buddhist Interpretation of Madhyamika Philosophy*.
 Wisdom.